NLESC-JCER/cpp2wasm/README.md

 }
 ```

-The algorithm and binding can be compiled into a Web Assembly module with the Emscripten compiler called `emcc`.
+The algorithm and binding can be compiled into a WebAssembly module with the Emscripten compiler called `emcc`.
 To make live easier we configure the compile command to generate a `src/js/newtonraphsonwasm.js` file which exports the `createModule` function.

 ```{.awk #build-wasm}